shookvani/goodmoney/README.md

 # goodmoney

+ GoodMoney is a revolutionary app designed for sole proprietorship businesses to help them predict their profit data.
+The app is built on the principle that businesses can thrive financially while also making a positive impact on society and the environment.
 This was a project that was submitted by Shivani Manikandan and Zander Silverman for the hackathon 'PantherHack 2023' which won 2nd place overall.

 The devpost link can be found here: https://devpost.com/software/goodmoney